elvindesouza/hardening/README.md

 # System and Network Hardening

 Reducing the attack surface of the network and the systems on the network.
 Most of the time, addressing vulnerabilities one at a time is much less productive than straight up reducing the attack surface of the system/network.
-It is seriously effective at reducing vulnerabilities tenfold, while keeping your network and systems organized, documented, and accounted for.
+It is seriously effective at reducing vulnerabilities , while keeping your network and systems organized, documented, and accounted for.

 ## This entire process was followed in accordance with the relevant [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks/)